ComfyJ/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis
 ## Overview of the analysis:
 The purpose of the our analysis is to to predict credit risk for LendingClub, a peer-to-peer lending services company techniques to train and evaluate models with unbalanced classes  using the RandomOverSampler and SMOTE algorithms, and undersample the data using the ClusterCentroids algorithm.
-Then, you’ll use a combinatorial approach of over- and undersampling using the SMOTEENN algorithm.
+Then, we use a combinatorial approach of over- and undersampling using the SMOTEENN algorithm.

 ## Results:
 Below is the lists of the balanced accuracy scores and the precision and recall scores of all six machine learning models with screenshots.